-The Historic Fox Theatre in Downtown Stockton is one of only two "movie palaces" in the Central Valley.
-An estimated 20,000 people attended the grand opening on October 14, 1930.
-Since then, the theatre has been used for movies and live performances.
+The Historic Fox Theatre in Downtown Stockton is one of only two movie palaces in the Central Valley.
+And well after 20,000 people attended the grand opening on October 14, 1930, the theatre continues to showcase beloved movies and live performances.

-At his request, the City Council voted to name the theatre after one of the Country's best known entertainers – Bob Hope.
+At his request, the City Council voted to name the theatre after one of the Country's most beloved entertainers – Bob Hope.

-For more information, please contact the Bob Hope (Fox) Theatre at (209) 337-HOPE, or see External Links below.
+To learn more, contact the Bob Hope (Fox) Theatre at (209) 337-HOPE or see External Links below.

 For additional information about Public Art in Stockton, please contact the Community Services Department.

-The Children's Museum of Stockton is located in downtown Stockton, across from the Deep Water Channel and the Waterfront Warehouse.
+The Children's Museum of Stockton resides downtown, across from the Deep Water Channel and the Waterfront Warehouse.

-An educational experience from the moment young visitors step through the door, the museum features hands-on, play-based exhibits that will enhance a child's understanding of how the world works.
+The museum features hands-on, play-based exhibits to enhance a child's understanding of how the world works.

-For 80 years, the Haggin Museum has acquired, maintained and exhibited two important types of collections – one devoted to local history, and the other comprised of fine works of art.
+For 80 years, the Haggin Museum has acquired and exhibited two important types of collections – one devoted to local history and the other of fine works of art.

-In 1928, the San Joaquin Pioneer and Historical Society was incorporated for the purpose of establishing a museum for the preservation of local historic objects.
+In 1928, the San Joaquin Pioneer and Historical Society was incorporated into the museum for the preservation of local historic objects.

-As it began its efforts, the group was aided by a former Stocktonian, Robert Tittle McKee.
+The founding group was aided by former Stocktonian Robert Tittle McKee.
 McKee's wife, Eila Haggin Mckee, provided funds to include an art gallery as part of the proposed museum.
-She also donated a collection of paintings which had belonged to her father, Louis Terah Haggin.
-These early events provided the basis for the Haggin Museum's history and art collections.
+She also donated a collection of paintings which belonged to her father, Louis Terah Haggin.

-Haggin Museum is located in Victory Park, on Pershing Avenue, between Picardy Drive and Argonne Drive.
-For additional information, please contact the Haggin Museum at (209) 940-6300 or see the External Links below.
+Haggin Museum is located in Victory Park, on Pershing Avenue between Picardy Drive and Argonne Drive.

 The Symphony prides itself in commissioning new works – one or more each year since Maestro Peter Jaffe joined 17 years ago.
-It received national coverage recently, when it commissioned a new work that focused on the issues of conflict and resolution.
+The Symphony even received national coverage recently, when it commissioned a new work focused on the issues of conflict and resolution.